 Which commands are visible at any given time depends on the currently selected artifact or artifacts.

 Repositories created using the New > Repository… command show up here.
-A repository shown here can be loaded into the workspace by picking Load from its context menu.
+It can be opened with the Git > Shared Repositories option in the sidebar context menu.

 The Process view shows all items loaded into the memory of the current kdb+ process.
 The view is broken down by namespace and organized by item type.
 You can find any dictionary, function, namespace, variable, table, table column, or view loaded into memory here.